kometenstaub/obsidian-version-history-diff/README.md

 It also has a colour-blind mode.

+> Technically, mobile should be supported, but something with the CSS doesn't work properly there, so for now this feature is only usable on desktop.

 Additionally, this plugin adds a command to access the standard version history of the Sync plugin for the currently active file, which normally is only accessible over the file menu.

 ## Credits